I'm Buying Merck At 52-Week Lows

 It’s funny how the stock market seems to move in cycles.
 This time last year I was adding heavily to my Bristol-Myers Squibb (BMY) on its Opdivo related weakness.
-Much of this weakness appeared to be related to fears that competitor, Merck’s (MRK) immuno-oncology drug, Keytruda, was winning important areas of the market and therefore, the overall expectations for Opdivo across the broad spectrum of the oncology space were lowered.
+Much of this weakness appeared to be related to fears that competitor Merck’s (MRK) immuno-oncology drug, Keytruda, was winning important areas of the market, and therefore, the overall expectations for Opdivo across the broad spectrum of the oncology space were lowered.
 Well, Ironically, a year later, I find myself buying shares of Merck on weakness regarding its flagship drug, Keytruda, as the market now fears that it won’t quite live up to massive expectations.

 I wasn’t very impressed with MRK’s recent earnings report; however, with the stock down 12.7% during the last four trading days, I couldn’t help but feel like I was witnessing an overreaction by the market.
 I typically like buying into these sorts of opportunities.
 In the past, I’ve done well buying high quality names into weakness like this.
 With that said, I have no way of knowing where MRK’s near-term bottom will lie.
 My recent purchase was at $55.41 and my next target to the downside is in the $50 area.
 I hope that I don’t end up making 5 purchases of MRK as I average down like I did last year with BMY; however, those BMY trades have paid off nicely now and I’m going to stick with my guns with regard to buying high quality names when I believe they’ve been irrationally discounted by the market.

-One thing I like about Merck is that the company has proven itself to be a strong value creator for shareholders over the long-term.
+One thing I like about Merck is that the company has proven itself to be a strong value creator for shareholders over the long term.
 I understand that looking through the rearview when you’re driving forward isn’t exactly the safest way to do things, but I think the assets and talent that Merck has collected over the years should certainly play a role in an investor’s due diligence when looking at the company.

 With that said, MRK has struggled in recent years to grow its sales.
 Sales growth seems to be the name of the game in the big pharma/bio-pharma space.
 Gilead (GILD) is a great example of this.
-GILD has made it a habit to post impressive profitability results but the share price rarely seems to react positive as the market focuses on lagging sales.
+GILD has made it a habit to post impressive profitability results, but the share price rarely seems to react positive as the market focuses on lagging sales.
 Without sales growth, fear bubbles up in the market with regard to the long-term viability of these profits.
 MRK’s sales aren’t falling off the same cliff as GILD’s, but the company has posted annual revenue losses on four out of the last five years (and 2016, which was the one position year, only amounted to top-line growth of 0.8%).
 This is a concern, but as I said, when investing in the space, the market tends to focus much more on forward estimates, highly discounting sales/earnings from legacy products.

 |2012